Fighting a Connecticut DCF Investigation

 Typically, the request will be to remove your child from your home, temporarily suspend your parental rights, or impose court-ordered counseling or supervised visitation.
 No matter what the result, the report will be preserved at DCF and will be made available for use in future trials or investigations if necessary.

 You can always appeal a DCF decision, and many people do this once they receive a Connecticut DCF substantiation finding.
 The Connecticut DCF appeal process allows you to call witnesses and take the DCF to task to satisfy their burden of proof in substantiating their allegations, a far cry from the DCF investigation process where you do not have right to confront your accusers, present evidence, or offer any testimony to an impartial judge or arbitrator.
-So if you are interested in appealing your DCF investigation, contact a top Connecticut DCF appeal lawyer as soon as possible (as there are time deadlines to timely file an appeal).
+So if you are interested in fighting back against your DCF investigation, contact a top Connecticut attorney as soon as possible (as there are time deadlines to timely file an appeal).

 Many times, individuals do not believe that an attorney is necessary in DCF investigations.
 After all, you might feel that you have not done anything wrong, or that an attorney is only necessary when you are guilty.
 The problem with this thinking is that DCF investigations may start out small, but upon a mere suspicion, investigations can quickly escalate the severity of the investigation and, in some case, refer it to the police.

-So if you are being investigated by DCF, you should contact a Connecticut DCF lawyers today.
-We have a great deal of experience and success in counseling clients through DCF investigations, appealing DCF decisions, and trying to contain the DCF investigation so it has as little impact on and interference with your life as possible.
+So if you are being investigated by DCF, you should contact us today.
+We have a great deal of experience and success in counseling clients through DCF investigations, appealing DCF decisions, and fighting a Connecticut DCF investigation so it has as little impact on and interference with your life as possible.